jannah244/Youtube_tutorials/README.md

-# Youtube_tutorials
+# Excel_projects
-Through a supervised project on bike sales,  I worked alongside the well-known YouTuber, @Alextheanalyst, to improve my skills in data analysis using MS Excel.
+During a project where I had a supervisor guiding me in analyzing bike sales, I was fortunate to work alongside the well-known YouTuber, @Alextheanalyst.
+This experience helped me get better at using MS Excel for data analysis.
+I learned to use Excel's features like pivot tables, data visuals, and making interactive dashboards.
+By using these techniques to study bike sales data, I got better at finding important information in complex data.